 The Labuan foundations were created in Malaysia under the Labuan Foundations Act 2010, which provides a legal framework for the purposes and the ways in which such entities can be registered.
 It is important to know that the Labuan foundations are also tailored in accordance with the regulations applicable to Muslim businessmen, under the Labuan Islamic Financial Services and Securities Act 2010.

+Those who want to register a foundation in Labuan can set it up for the purpose of offering wealth management services or for charitable purposes.
 According to the law applicable to Labuan foundations, the entity can be set up by a single founder, who can be a Malaysian citizen or a foreigner, represented by a natural person or by a legal entity.
 The beneficiaries of the foundations can be individuals or corporations, residents or non-residents of Malaysia.